Quick Ratio Calculator

 The calculator first computes quick assets as the sum of cash and cash equivalents, marketable securities (short-term investments), and net accounts receivable, explicitly excluding inventory and prepaid expenses.
 It then divides quick assets by current liabilities to yield the quick (acid-test) ratio.
 Monetary inputs are treated as amounts in a single currency (ISO 4217 codes, if shown) but the ratio itself is unitless.

 Results are rounded to two decimals using the unbiased round-half-to-even rule per NIST guidance; rounding is applied once at the end of the computation.
-Inputs of current liabilities equal to zero return “undefined”; negative liabilities produce a signed ratio but indicate data that should be validated.
+Inputs of current liabilities equal to zero return “not defined”; negative liabilities produce a signed ratio but indicate data that should be validated.